ngxs/store/docs/introduction/why.md

 to begin with.
 It'd be nice to have an easy way to just listen to when something we dispatch is completed, and subscribe to dispatches with NGXS.

+### Spreads galore
+Since the states need to be immutable, we need to clone our objects/arrays each time we manipulate them.
+This leads to `{ ... }` code everywhere.
+Why not let the framework handle that?

 ### Promises
 Observables are great but they aren't a silver bullet.
 Sometimes we just want to deal with promises.
 NGXS allows us to use either.